-Founded in the 18th century by Laotian immigrants, Ubon Ratchathani(often just Ubon) is one of the “big four” in the Nnortheastern part of Thailand called Isarn(Isan/Esarn).
-This is a city that spreads itself out over the landscape, very much a town that evolved to big a city.
+Founded in the 18th century by Laotian immigrants, Ubon Ratchathani(often just Ubon) is one of the “big four” in the Northeastern part of Thailand called Isarn(Isan/Esarn).
+This city spreads itself out over the landscape, very much a town that evolved into considerable.

-The city’s airport is located in the middle of the city and it is a mighty approach flying in over the Mun river, almost touching the rooftops of the buildings and viewing the emerald green rice fields during the monsoon season.
-Ubon is Thailand’s fifth-largest province, and the Easternmost and the largest city in Northeast Thailand.
+The city’s airport is located in the middle of the town.
+It is a robust approach flying in over the Mun river, almost touching the rooftops of the buildings and viewing the emerald green rice fields during the monsoon season.
+Ubon is Thailand’s fifth-largest province and the Easternmost and the largest city in Northeast Thailand.

 With the further opening of ASEAN and trade with Vietnam and Laos, the city is likely to increase in importance thanks to the Chong Mek border with Laos.

-The Mun rises in the San Kamphaeng Range northeast of Bangkok and flows east for 673 km and receiving the Chi River, its main tributary.
+The Mun rises in the San Kamphaeng Range northeast of Bangkok, flows east for 673 km and receives the Chi River, its main tributary.